 - skin clamminess,

 And then there are the mental side effects such as;

 - rapid mood swings,

 - loss of orientation,

 - dizziness, and more.

 Another thing is that these effects can be so disturbing and discouraging that the addict can abandon his goal.
 You can have a brief description of the different side effects of withdrawal from various drugs here.

 The thing to ask yourself is, “am I ready and willing to deal with such issues?”
 When a family member tells you they can “quit on their own,” realize that if you agree, you’re saying their life is in their own hands and yours!
-The reason detox and medical detox centers exist are because of the hardship and health risks associated with stopping such drugs.
+The reason detox and medical detox centers exist is because of the hardship and health risks associated with stopping such drugs.
 We would advise you not to gamble with your loved one’s life.
 Do insist on getting professional care for detox or rehab.
-For any assistance or guidance, call one of our referral counselors at 1-888-488-8434
+For any assistance or guidance, call one of our referral counsellors.